Is it work with composite timber decking easier then work with timber decking?

 Fixing – Secret Clip System

-For a modern, clean look NewTechWood provide a secret fix system where the clips are hidden in the gaps between the boards.
+What work with composites makes it even easier than working with timber:: For a modern, clean look NewTechWood provide a secret fix system where the clips are hidden in the gaps between the boards.
 The clip slides into the grooved edge of the board and is screwed into the joist.

 NewTechWood Australia provides the choice of two (2) different gap spacing between the boards: 5.5 mm or the Mini-Gap 1 mm spacing.
 A 5.5mm gap is the standard for most decks in Australia.